 My personal favourite of any restaurant I have ever been to is The Cliff.
 The setting is incredible, and the food and service match the setting perfectly.
 As the name suggests, it is built along the cliff and around a private cove.
 The sea is lit up at night which in turn attracts huge Tarpon(it’s a really, really big fish) to swim right beside where you are eating.
 It is expensive, but I believe worth it especially for a special occasion.

 The Cliff Restaurant opened a more casual and trendy restaurant next door.
-You get all the advantages of the beautiful location.
+You get all the advantages of a beautiful location.
 The layout is great because everyone gets a sea view.
 It is also a lovely spot for lunch.

 Another personal favourite in Barbados is Tides.
 Tides Restaurant has a location in the centre of Holetown.
 It has a stunning position overlooking the ocean with equally stunning food.
 They also have a fabulous art gallery in the restaurant.